jacobrogers603/mark_my_words/README.md

 ## In Development Features

-### Sharable directories

-A place where you can see the list of directories you have shared with (an)other user(s).
-This would be a page similar to the main page of the application where you see a list of files, but there would only be a list of directories all of which would be shared to selected people.

 ### Encryption

 All notes and templates will be made encrypted so no one but the you and whomever you assign access to can see or edit a note.
 Currently passwords are already hashed, and thus secure.